Cuddington-Lab/thermal-experiments/simpleanovathermal.md

-Anova for the pea-aphid experiment at 15 C - autocorrelated temperatures
+Anova for the pea-aphid experiment at 15°C - autocorrelated temperatures
 ================
-Kim based on tidyverse dependent code from Jon, Champ, Sunandan, Debora 10/08/2021
+Kim: based on tidyverse dependent code from Jon, Champ, Sunandan, Debora 10/08/2021

 ### Purpose